Mini: Sales

 At its peak, the Mini was a strong seller in most of the countries where it was sold, with the United Kingdom inevitably receiving the highest volumes.
 The 1,000,000th Mini came off the production line in 1965, with the 2,000,000th in 1969.
 The 3,000,000th Mini came off the production line in 1972, with the 4,000,000th in 1976.

-It dominated the mini-car market until the arrival of the Hillman Imp in 1963.
+The Mini dominated the mini-car market until the arrival of the Hillman Imp in 1963.
 It outsold the Imp.
 Competition arrived with the more modern and practical Vauxhall Chevette of 1975, but the Mini continued to sell well until its "replacement"—the Metro—arrived in 1980.
 By this time, the Mini's design had been overtaken by numerous more modern and practical vehicles.

 Although the Metro did not replace the Mini, production figures for the Mini dipped during the 1980s, and interest in the design was not revived until the reintroduction of the Mini Cooper in 1990.
 This helped sales of the Mini through the 1990s, to the end of production on 4 October 2000.

 A total of 1,581,887 Minis were sold in the UK after its launch in 1959.
 The last new one to be registered was sold in 2004, some four years after the end of production.

 The highest price ever paid for a Mini was at a Bonhams auction in 2007, when a works rally-prepared Mini (DJB 93B) sold for £100,500 ($196,980).

 United States and Canada

 Between 1960 and 1967, BMC exported approximately 10,000 left-hand drive BMC Minis to the United States.
 Sales were discontinued when stricter federal safety standards were imposed in 1968 and the arrival of the larger and more profitable Austin America.
 Mini sales fell in the 1967 calendar year and the US importer was expecting the forthcoming Austin America to find a larger market.
 The America was also withdrawn in 1972 due to slow sales and the introduction of bumper-height standards.
 Mini sales continued in Canada until 1980.
 MkIII variants, as with their UK counterparts remained badged as a "Mini" (no distinction between Austin or Morris), and in 1976 with the takeover of British Leyland, became British Leyland Minis (MkIV).
 Leyland Minis also were subject to stricter government regulation with high bumpers, large turn indicators, warning buzzers and lights for seat belts and also a fitting of air pollution pumps which required a specially designed radiator.

-Today the U.S. Government exempts cars older than 25 years from all import laws, so older Minis can be freely imported.
+Today the US government exempts cars older than 25 years from all import laws, so older Minis can be freely imported.
 The Canadian government applies a similar rule after 15 years.
+In the state of California, the (California Smog Check is mandated for automobiles 1976 and newer.)